How to Swim With Your Horse & What To Expect

 Before bringing your horse into the water, you’ll need to do some ground training first:

-• Moving away from pressure: If you swim alongside your equine, you need to stay at a distance from your horse to avoid getting kicked.
+• Moving away from pressure: If you swim alongside your equine, stay far from your horse to avoid getting kicked.
 If it comes close to you, you may use your hand to push the horse away by its shoulder.

 • Responding to reins and leg pressure: If you ride on your horse as it swims, it must react quickly to neck reining and your leg cues.

-• Understanding and responding to your verbal cues: When your horse reaches the solid ground, it will possibly bolt forward.
+• Understanding and responding to your verbal cues: When your horse reaches solid ground, it may bolt forward.
 It could mean trouble if you are not prepared.

 Getting The Swimming Area Ready

-Before swimming, you need to find a good swimming spot and check if there are no obstacles in or under the water like trees, boulders, pilings, branches or any garbage, and deep mud.
-The best conditions for swimming are sandy or gravel-type bottoms, there must be a firm ground and a shoreline that gradually extends into the deep water.
+Before swimming, you must find a good spot and check for no obstacles in or under the water, like trees, boulders, pilings, branches or garbage, and deep mud.
+The best conditions for swimming are sandy or gravel-type bottoms; there must be firm ground and a shoreline that gradually extends into the deep water.

-You also need to check if the area has enough space for a swim and its depth before taking your horse into it.
-It would help if you also found a dry spot where you can leave your saddle and tack.
+Before taking your horse into it, you must also check if the area has enough space for swimming and depth.
+It would help to find a dry spot to leave your saddle and tack.

 Introducing The Horse To The Water